astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 Second, each set of observers must agree on what the results of measurements are.
-Not only must there be agreement within the set of observers within a particular reference frame, but each set of observers must agree on what measurements are made in another reference frame.
+Not only must there be agreement within the set of observers within a particular reference frame, but each set of observers must agree on what measurements are made by the other set of observers in the other reference frame.
 Those measurements might well contradict each other, but all observers should agree on what they are.
 For example, if a set of observers in reference frame 1 agree that a room is 12 m across, a set of observers in reference frame 2 should not be able to truthfully assert that the first set of observers actually measured the room to be 11 m across.
 The second set of observers could feasibly measure the room to be 11 m across, themselves, but they should agree that the first set of observers measured 12 m.

 All sets of observers should agree that causes come before effects.
 We will find that switching reference frames will change many aspects